tum-ei-eda/muriscv-nn/Integration/TFLM/README.md

 ## Prerequisites

 To reduce the download time for external dependencies, it is assumed that all the required toolchain files and simulator files are already populated in their expected directory.
-This can be achived as follows:
+This can be achieved as follows:

 ```
-cd muriscvn-nn
+cd muriscv-nn
 DIR=$(pwd)

 # Toolchain (comment in others if required)